buiilding/hello_world_hack/hackathon-ui/README.md

    This will start both the backend API server (port 3001) and the frontend React app (port 8006).

+## Running the Example

+1. **Open your browser** to `http://localhost:8006`
+2. **Enter a task** in the input field (e.g., "Go to Amazon and find the cheapest laptop")
+3. **Watch the agent in action** - the CoAct-1 multi-agent system will execute your task with real-time CLI output streaming directly in the browser!

+The system will automatically open the browser when you submit a task, showing you the live execution of the CoAct-1 agents as they coordinate to complete your request.

 ## Alternative: Run separately

 **Backend API (for CoAct-1 execution):**